koshkokoshka/yt-dlp-chat-to-video/README.md

     ```
     When conversion is complete, the result will be in the `output.mp4` file

-## Troubleshooting
-**Problem:** Fonts look ugly and I see an error like:
-`loading Pango-WARNING **: 20:15:46.219: couldn't load font "Roboto Medium Not-Rotated 13px", falling back to "Sans Medium Not-Rotated 13px", expect ugly output.`

-**Solution:** If you're on Windows, install the missing font (e.g., Roboto) on your system.

 ## Command line arguments
 ```bash
 node ./chat-to-video.js [OPTIONS] video_id.live_chat.json -o output.mp4